hyunwhanjoe/mlXGPR/README.md

 Unzip model.zip into the models directory.
 Unzip evaluation.zip into the data/processed directory.
 The order of the PGDBs in gold_dataset_6_X.npy is AraCyc, EcoCyc, HumanCyc, LeishCyc, TrypanoCyc, YeastCyc.
 Unzip Synset-2.zip into the data/processed directory.
+# References
+In the references directory there are two csv files that summarizes the index and corresponding pathway id/EC number.
 # Evaluate Model
 You can evaluate the model with the files in the src/models directory.
 ``python evaluate_biocyc.py`` will write a csv file into the directory with the results of mlXGPR on the six single organism T1 PGDBs as in Table 4.